techidaily/site-howto/source/_posts/restore-missing-app-icon-on-tecno-pova-5-pro-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-web.techidaily.com/etting-acquainted-with-youtube-tvs-distinctive-features-for-2024/"><u>[New] Getting Acquainted with YouTube TV's Distinctive Features for 2024</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/2024-approved-analysis-of-fb-video-proportions/"><u>2024 Approved Analysis of FB Video Proportions</u></a></li>
-<li><a href="https://howto.techidaily.com/6-fixes-to-unfortunately-whatsapp-has-stopped-error-popups-on-infinix-note-30-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Fixes to Unfortunately WhatsApp has stopped Error Popups On Infinix Note 30 5G | Dr.fone</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/new-2024-approved-inside-the-tech-a-comprehensive-review-of-apowersofts-recorder/"><u>[New] 2024 Approved Inside the Tech A Comprehensive Review of Apowersoft’s Recorder</u></a></li>
-<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-realme-c51-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Realme C51 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-sony-xperia-5-v-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Sony Xperia 5 V | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-realme-narzo-n55-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Realme Narzo N55 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/android-safe-mode-how-to-turn-off-safe-mode-on-oneplus-ace-3-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Android Safe Mode - How to Turn off Safe Mode on OnePlus Ace 3? | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/app-wont-open-on-your-vivo-y55s-5g-2023-here-are-all-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>App Wont Open on Your Vivo Y55s 5G (2023)?
-Here Are All Fixes | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/authentication-error-occurred-on-sony-xperia-5-v-here-are-10-proven-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Authentication Error Occurred on Sony Xperia 5 V?
+Here Are 10 Proven Fixes | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-app-not-available-in-your-country-play-store-problem-on-oneplus-nord-ce-3-lite-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix App Not Available in Your Country Play Store Problem on OnePlus Nord CE 3 Lite 5G | Dr.fone</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/foremost-corporate-cloud-storage-hubs/"><u>Foremost Corporate Cloud Storage Hubs</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/from-creation-to-consumption-posting-vids-on-twtplustumb-for-2024/"><u>From Creation to Consumption Posting Vids on Twt+Tumb for 2024</u></a></li>
-<li><a href="https://mondly-stories.techidaily.com/global-education-shines-mondly-and-apples-shared-success/"><u>Global Education Shines: Mondly and Apple's Shared Success</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-track-imei-number-of-honor-magic5-ultimate-through-google-earth-by-drfone-android/"><u>How To Track IMEI Number Of Honor Magic5 Ultimate Through Google Earth?</u></a></li>
-<li><a href="https://easy-unlock-android.techidaily.com/in-2024-unlock-your-realme-gt-5s-potential-the-top-20-lock-screen-apps-you-need-to-try-by-drfone-android/"><u>In 2024, Unlock Your Realme GT 5s Potential The Top 20 Lock Screen Apps You Need to Try</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/new-troubleshoot-avidemux-no-sound-error-causes-and-solutions-for-2024/"><u>New Troubleshoot Avidemux No Sound Error Causes and Solutions for 2024</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-screenshots-on-iphone-11-pro-max-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>How to Recover Deleted Screenshots on iPhone 11 Pro Max? | Stellar</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/how-to-remove-screen-lock-pin-on-nokia-c12-pro-like-a-pro-5-easy-ways-by-drfone-android/"><u>How To Remove Screen Lock PIN On Nokia C12 Pro Like A Pro 5 Easy Ways</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-10-best-fake-gps-location-spoofers-for-samsung-galaxy-m14-5g-drfone-by-drfone-virtual-android/"><u>In 2024, 10 Best Fake GPS Location Spoofers for Samsung Galaxy M14 5G | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-top-7-skype-hacker-to-hack-any-skype-account-on-your-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Top 7 Skype Hacker to Hack Any Skype Account On your Apple iPhone XS Max | Dr.fone</u></a></li>
+<li><a href="https://driver-install.techidaily.com/no-hassle-just-fast-gtx-760-driver-upgrades/"><u>No Hassle, Just Fast GTX 760 Driver Upgrades</u></a></li>
-<li><a href="https://howto.techidaily.com/super-easy-ways-to-deal-with-vivo-y36i-unresponsive-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Super Easy Ways To Deal with Vivo Y36i Unresponsive Screen | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/super-easy-ways-to-deal-with-meizu-21-unresponsive-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Super Easy Ways To Deal with Meizu 21 Unresponsive Screen | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/top-10-fixes-for-phone-keep-disconnecting-from-wi-fi-on-motorola-edgeplus-2023-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 10 Fixes for Phone Keep Disconnecting from Wi-Fi On Motorola Edge+ (2023) | Dr.fone</u></a></li>
+<li><a href="https://discord-videos.techidaily.com/uninstall-discord-server-on-all-devices-for-2024/"><u>Uninstall Discord Server on All Devices for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/top-4-android-system-repair-software-for-honor-magic-5-bricked-devices-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 4 Android System Repair Software for Honor Magic 5 Bricked Devices | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-if-google-play-services-keeps-stopping-on-honor-magic-5-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What to Do if Google Play Services Keeps Stopping on Honor Magic 5 Pro | Dr.fone</u></a></li>
-<li><a href="https://tech-hub.techidaily.com/turing-test-triumph-is-it-possible-for-machines-to-simulate-human-like-thinking/"><u>Turing Test Triumph: Is It Possible for Machines to Simulate Human-Like Thinking?</u></a></li>
-<li><a href="https://buynow-tips.techidaily.com/unveiling-the-strengths-in-depth-analysis-of-the-sony-playstation-5/"><u>Unveiling the Strengths: In-Depth Analysis of the Sony PlayStation 5</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-samsung-galaxy-a15-5g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Samsung Galaxy A15 5G Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>